 6.8 If the customer is allowed and wants to return the defective item, he must report this to SEIPP in writing.
 Unannounced returns are generally rejected.
 Goods damaged by the customer will not be credited.

-6.9 Claims by the customer for expenses that are necessary for the purpose of supplementary performance (in particular transport, travel, labor and material costs) do not exist if these expenses were incurred because the item was subsequently delivered to a location other than the branch of the customer has been spent.
-This does not apply if the shipment corresponds to the intended use of the delivery item.
-Subsequent performance includes neither the removal of the defective item nor the reinstallation if SEIPP was not originally entitled to install it.
+6.9 The purchaser's claims for expenses that are necessary for the purpose of subsequent performance (in particular transport, travel, labor and material costs) do not exist if these expenses arose because the item was subsequently delivered to a location other than the branch of the purchaser.
+This does not apply if the shipment corresponds to the intended consumption of the delivery item.
+The supplementary performance does not include the removal of the defective item or the re-installation if SEIPP was not originally authorized to install it.

 6.10 With his signature, the recipient confirms to a transport company commissioned by SEIPP that he has received the package undamaged.
 Externally recognizable damage by the customer must be reported to the transport company immediately upon delivery and acceptance of the damaged package must be refused.
 Subsequent complaints in this regard will not be accepted.

 6.11 Claims for damages by the customer due to a material defect are excluded.
 This does not apply in the event of fraudulent concealment of the defect, non-compliance with a quality guarantee, injury to life, limb or health and in the event of an intentional or grossly negligent breach of duty on the part of SEIPP, its legal representatives or vicarious agents.
 This does not involve a change in the burden of proof to the detriment of the customer.

 6.12 Claims by the customer that go beyond or differ from those regulated in these terms and conditions due to a material defect are excluded.

 The statutory provisions apply to the withdrawal from the contract, unless otherwise specified in these terms and conditions.

 SEIPP offers a 14-day return on most items.